etnbrd/due/README.md

 module.exports = {
   my_fn: function(input) {
-    return new D(function(settle) {
+    // The due is returned to be handled by the client. return new D(function(settle) {
         // Here, your asynchronous operations, with settle as callback. async_fn(input, settle);